 The Motion Direction in Ads Affects Consumer Trust

-- Should marketers pay attention to the direction of motion in images?
+- Does the direction of motion in images matter?

 - Does how we read affect how we perceive images?